 A protocol that enables client-to-server communication on a network to be encrypted for privacy.
 SSL uses a key exchange method to establish an environment in which all data exchanged is encrypted with a cipher and hashed to protect it from eavesdropping and alteration.
 SSL creates a secure connection between a web server and a web client.
 Hypertext Transfer Protocol Secure (HTTPS) uses SSL.

 sensor data record (SDR)

-To facilitate dynamic discovery of features, the Intelligent Platform Management Interface (IPMI) includes this set of records .
-They include software information, such as how many sensors are present, what type they are, their events, threshold information, and so on.
+To facilitate dynamic discovery of features, the Intelligent Platform Management Interface (IPMI) includes this set of records that include software information such as how many sensors are present, what type they are, their events, threshold information, and so forth.
 The sensor data records enable software to interpret and present sensor data without any prior knowledge about the platform.

 Serial Attached SCSI (SAS)